trussworks/Engineering-Playbook/infra/aws/govcloud.md

   arn:aws:iam::123456789000:user/testuser
   ```

-  a GovCloud arn will look like this:
+  a GovCloud ARN will look like this:

   ```text
   arn:aws-us-gov:iam::123456789000:user/testuser